 What Are the Effects of Parental Alienation?

+Is parental alienation bad for a child?
 No child is completely impervious to the potential dangers of parental alienation, and the effects can last into adulthood.
 Dr. Amy J.L.
 Baker’s qualitative retrospective study (2005) delved into the long-term effects of parental alienation on 38 adults.
 During her semi-structured interviews, she identified the following:

 - High rates of low self-esteem and self-hatred